radarlabs/capacitor-radar/README.md

 }
 ```

-On Android, you must add the Google Play Services library to your project, then add the SDK to your project, preferably using Gradle.
+On Android, you must add the Google Play Services library to your project, then add the SDK to your project using Gradle.
 Initialize the SDK and the plugin in your `MainActivity`, passing in your Radar publishable API key:

 ```java
 import io.radar.sdk.Radar;